openturns/otlm/python/doc/developer_guide/architecture/architecture.rst

   - Rework :class:`~openturns.TestResult`, it currently uses either pValue or (1-pValue).
   - Improve validation.
 We could not validate by comparing with R ``step`` method because it filters variables: it would accept ``X1*X2`` only after ``X1`` and ``X2`` belong to the model.
+According to literature, this is called the principle of marginality.
     Moreover, there are cases where it switches variables, say ``X2*X1``, and it afterwards reject it because it did not match ``X1*X2``.